piotrwitek/training-management-tool/README.md

 - follow BEM conventions: https://en.bem.info/methodology/naming-convention/

 ### Completed
-- create project template from scratch
-- create first working component and launch it in the browser
+- first working component and launch it in the browser
-- add module hot reload to the project
+- module hot reload to the project
-- add Component Store to example TodoList to persist component state
-- create view to display trainings data
-- create training list component to display available trainings
+- training list component to display available trainings
+- training list store with CRUD functionality

 ### Todo
-- add training list store with CRUD functionality
-- add PouchDB as persistence layer
+- PouchDB as persistence layer for stores
-- add node-uuid as uid generator
+- node-uuid as uid generator

 …